AndreasGrip/griffinwebserver/README.md

-This is just a basic webserver that will serve any fill inside your projects www folder. with no requirements at all = no node_modules folder.
+This is just a basic webserver that will serve any fill inside your projects www folder. with no requirements at all = no node_modules folder needed.

 Reason for creating this was that I ended up needing a server like this for most of my project and got tired of rewrite/copy it all the time.